gsoft-inc/wl-squide/docs/getting-started/default.md

 React Router [nested routes](https://reactrouter.com/en/main/start/tutorial#nested-routes) feature is ideal for federated applications as it enables highly **composable** and **decoupled** UI.
 For a more in-depth explanation, refer to this [article](https://www.infoxicator.com/why-react-router-is-excellent-for-micro-frontends).

+### Tanstack Query

+Tanstack Query simplifies server state management with an innovative approach to data fetching, caching, and synchronization, enhancing both the perceived performance and the user experience.

+Tanstack Query is particularly well-suited for federated applications due to its ability to **manage** server **state across** multiple **independent** React **components**.
+It’s an effective solution for applications that require **isolating data** and **state** between their independent parts.

 ## Module registration

 The most distinctive aspect of this shell is the conventions it enforces for loading and registering remote modules.
 Here's a brief overview of the flow: